plone/training/theming/theme-package-4.rst

 Example: Overriding The Event Item Template
 -------------------------------------------

-The path to the original template is :file:`plone/app/event/browser/event_view.pt`, so the full dotted name for our replacement template should be: :file:`plone.app.event.browser.event_view.pt`.
+The path to the original template is :file:`plone/app/event/browser/event_view.pt`, the full dotted name for our replacement template should be: :file:`plone.app.event.browser.event_view.pt`.

 Create a new file with this dotted name into the :file:`template-overrides` folder.

 Let's say we want to move the full text of the event item to appear before the event details block.